RussOakham/wanderlust-recipes/README.md

 1. Go to [GitHub.com](https://github.com/)
 2. Click on 'Responsitories'
-3. Click on 'Avengers Snap'
+3. Click on 'Wanderlust Recipes'
 4. Click on the 'Code' button.
 5. Under 'HTTPS' click the clipboard icon to the right of the URL.
 6. In your IDE of choice, open a repository or create a new repository.